 For Iced Kashmiri Pink Chai :

-- Follow from Step 1 to Step 5.
+- Follow Step 1 to Step 5 above.

 6. Add salt, rose water, stir well, and refrigerate your Kahwa at least overnight.